shanecav84/active_job_channel/README.md

 ```

 ## Caveats
-`ActiveJobChannel` depends on `ActiveJob` and `ActionCable`, and, as such, is
+ActiveJobChannel depends on ActiveJob and ActionCable, and, as such, is
 subject to their limitations:

 * A persisted [subscription adapter](http://guides.rubyonrails.org/action_cable_overview.html#subscription-adapter)
-is required for `ActionCable` to handle notifications from background
+is required for ActionCable to handle notifications from background
-`ActiveJob` processes
+ActiveJob processes
-* Because `ActiveJob` does not know when a job has permanently failed,
+* Because ActiveJob does not know when a job has permanently failed,
-`ActiveJobChannel` sends notfications for each failure, retried or final
+ActiveJobChannel sends notfications for each failure, retried or final
 * Connections will be authorized using your `ApplicationCable::Connection` class,
-but they are not identifiable from `ActiveJob`, so all authorized connections
+but they are not identifiable from ActiveJob, so all authorized connections
 will receive all notifications

 ## Todo